Successor Feature Representations: Conclusion

 \section{Conclusion}

-The introduced $\xi$-learning framework learns the expected cumulative discounted probability of successor features which disentangles the dynamics of a policy in the feature space of a task from the expected rewards.
-This allows $\xi$-learning to reevaluate the expected return of learned policies for general reward functions and to use it for transfer learning utilizing GPI.
-We proved that $\xi$-learning converges to the optimal policy, and showed experimentally its improved performance over Q-learning and the classical SF framework for tasks with linear and general reward functions.
+The introduced SFR framework with its SFRQ-learning algorithm learns the expected cumulative discounted probability of successor features which disentangles the dynamics of a policy in the feature space of a task from the expected rewards.
+This allows \sfrqlearning to reevaluate the expected return of learned policies for general reward functions and to use it for transfer learning utilizing GPI.
+We proved that \sfrqlearning converges to the optimal policy, and showed experimentally its improved performance over Q-learning and the classical SF framework for tasks with linear and general reward functions.